mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 	1. Physical tamper - No way to physically tamper and obtain it secrets.
 	1. Voltage & frequency related attacks - Should shield against voltage leaks and should prevent against low voltage.
 The FTM should always be in either of the state operational normally or inoperable.
 The FTM should never be operable when its input voltages are not met.
 	1. Temperature attacks on crypto block - Low or High the FTM is expected to operate or reach inoperable state.
 No state in between.
-1. Differential Power Analysis attack
+1. Differential Power Analysis attack.
 1. Probing attacks - FTM should protect its surface area against any probe related attacks.
-1. Segregation of memory for execution of cryptographic operation (crypto block should be protected from buffer overflow type attacks)
+1. Segregation of memory for execution of cryptographic operation (crypto block should be protected from buffer overflow type attacks).
-1. Vulnerability of the cryptographic algorithm implementation
+1. Vulnerability of the cryptographic algorithm implementation.
-1. Attacks against secure boot & secure upgrade
+1. Attacks against secure boot & secure upgrade.
-1. TEE/Secure processor OS attack
+1. TEE/Secure processor OS attack.

 ### Foundational Trust Module Identity
 Upon an FTM provider approved by the MOSIP adopters, the FTM provider would submit a self signed public certificate to the adopter.
 Let us call this as the FTM root.